Rohan Shand: Boy, 15, found guilty of murdering teenager

 The younger defendant said he and two others planned a "revenge" attack on Mr Shand and others.

+Details of the attack were discussed on Snapchat and on the day his killer scouted the area near his school on an e-scooter trying to find him.

-The defendants went looking for Mr Shand and another boy on 22 March "to fight", but the younger one insisted "at no point" did he think anyone would be killed, despite him taking two knives, the court heard.
+The defendants went looking for Mr Shand and another boy "to fight", but the younger one insisted "at no point" did he think anyone would be killed, despite him taking two knives, the court heard.

 Follow East of England news on Facebook, Instagram and Twitter.
 Got a story?
 Email eastofenglandnews@bbc.co.uk or WhatsApp us on 0800 169 1830